Sichuan Cuisine - China's Most Popular Cuisine

-Sichuan cuisine is known for its freshwater fish, crayfish, and other aquatic foods, and for its curing methods such as salting, smoking, air-drying, and pickling.
+Sichuan cuisine is also known for its curing methods such as salting, smoking, air-drying, and pickling.

 The tradition of curing meats especially stems from the fact that the province is hot and humid, and in ancient times, refrigeration was not available.